EvoluxBR/back-end-test/README.md

 We'll need to know how to test your API, of course, for all CRUD operations.
 It may be on an exported Postman project, for example.
-But if you write `curl` bash scripts, that will be more then enough too.
+But if you write `curl` bash scripts, that will be more than enough too.

 Also, give us instructions on how to run the dockerized tests, in case you write them.